Hans Hulsbosch: Awards

 Hulsbosch has won many national and international design and advertising awards.
 Between 1982 and 1984 he won several major international advertising awards for Tia Maria, Campari, Pizza Hut and Hoover.
 In 1998 he won the gold Mobius award for Thins Potato Chips packaging.
-In 2008, the identity for Qantas was chosen as one of the 10 best identities in the world at the Cannes Lions International Festival of Creativity and received a Mobius Award in the UK for Woolworths.
+In 2008, the identity for Qantas was chosen as one of the 10 best identities in the world at the Cannes Lions International Festival of Creativity and received a Mobius Award in the UK for his Woolworths Australia work.
 In 2009, Brandchannel ranked the Woolworths logo 'the best in Australia'.
-In 2012, the Australian Marketing magazine chose Woolworths and Qantas in the top 5 best Australian logo's of all time.
+In 2012, the Australian Marketing magazine chose Woolworths and Qantas in the top 5 best Australian logos of all time.
 Hans Hulsbosch has been voted best small business entrepreneur in NSW and his agency has been awarded the Telstra Best Small Business Award, Hulsbosch has won the Adnews Specialist Agency of the Year Award 3 times since 2009.